rackerlabs/rackspace-how-to/content/cloud-servers/rescue-mode.md

 5. After you copy the temporary password, click **Dismiss Password**.

-The server begins to enter Rescue Mode and displays an orange **Status** field next to the server name.
+The server begins to enter rescue mode and displays an orange **Status** field next to the server name.
 The initial status is **Preparing Rescue**.